Bulletin #2292, Maine Farm Safety Program: Harvest Safety

 The Human Factor

-Safe completion of any task depends on knowledge, alertness and hazard awareness.
-Fatigue, drowsiness and illness can lead to mishap in the field.
+Safe completion of any task depends on knowledge, alertness, and hazard awareness.
+Fatigue, drowsiness, and illness can lead to a mishap in the field.
 Recognize when you have had enough, and turn the operation over to someone else.

 Adverse weather adds to harvesting pressure.
 Do not rely on stimulants to keep you going or depressants to calm your nerves.
 Keen awareness is important to safety; drugs and alcohol work against safety.